 The Industrial Internet Consortium (IIC) is a broad based, international consensus-driven organization consisting of large and small companies, academia and government collectively focused on the totality of realizing the Industrial Internet of Things (IIoT) through requirements identification, testbed experimentation, technical reports and tools delivery to facilitate rapid realization of the IIoT across a broad spectrum of global industries and applications.

-The Industrial Internet Vocabulary Technical Report specifies a common set of definitions for terms used by all Industrial Internet Consortium documents.
-It also provides a common agreed upon terminology that enables all stakeholders in Industrial Internet to communicate with each other effectively.
+The Industrial Internet Vocabulary Technical Report (IIC Vocabulary) specifies a common set of definitions for terms used by all IIC documents.
+It also provides a common agreed-upon terminology that enables all stakeholders in industrial internet to communicate with each other effectively.

-The Industrial Internet Vocabulary Technical Report provides a common set of terms and their definitions that the diverse set of stakeholders in the Industrial Internet can use to effectively communicate ideas.
-The Industrial Internet brings together a diverse set of population including those involved in Operational Technology (OT), Information Technology (IT), networking, software, hardware, system architects, business people and different vertical industries.
+The IIC Vocabulary provides a common set of terms and their definitions that the diverse set of stakeholders in the industrial internet can use to effectively communicate ideas.
+The industrial internet brings together a diverse set of population including those involved in OT, IT, networking, software, hardware, system architects, business people and different vertical industries.
 Different stakeholders have their own set of terms with specific meanings that are not necessarily understood by others.
-A common vocabulary provides a basis for effective communication within the Industrial Internet ecosystem.
+A common vocabulary provides a basis for effective communication within the industrial internet ecosystem.

-The Industrial Internet Vocabulary Technical Report contains terms and definitions that are considered relevant and important to the Industrial Internet of Things (IIoT).
-It adheres to the following principles:
+The IIC Vocabulary contains terms and definitions that are considered relevant and important to the Industrial Internet of Things (IIoT).
+It adheres to the following principles in this document: